ExploraCoder: Advancing code generation for multiple unseen APIs via planning and chained exploration: Appendix

 \textbf{Manual Curation of Programming Problems.} We manually filter out reasonable problem requirements from the drafts.
 Based on these filtered drafts, we then rewrote high-quality, coherent problems.
 In total, 50 programming problems were constructed.

 \textbf{Expert Review.} Finally, we invited two Python programmers, each with four years of experience, to review the dataset and suggest adjustments.
 Specifically, we ask the experts to examine on 4 aspect of the crafted programming problems (1) The executability of the canonical solution, (2) The intuitiveness of the API usage, (3) The rigor of the test cases, (3) The meaningfulness of the task requirements.
 If any issues were identified in these aspects, the experts discussed them with the task creators and revised the tasks accordingly.
 This step ensured the overall quality and correctness of the benchmark.
+All participants were compensated adequately, with payment aligned to ethical standards and appropriate to their demographic and region.
+And we ensure that there is no ethical issue involved in our data construction process.